cuongiu2009/video_analytic_with_comment/README.md

 # video_analytic_with_comment
-test with tiktok and youtube
+test with tiktok and failed cuz i dont have tiktok api